Shariful7834/Learn-by-click/README.md

-* ## Education Site
+* Education Site by Clicking
-“*”## Step by Step How I implemented the Project

-“*”## npx create-react-app ClickByLearning

-1. At first, I install the react app by using npx create-react-app with my project name.

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+## Basic Setups for this Projects
+# First, Install the application using npx
+# Second, Installed the react-bootstrap using - npm install react-bootstrap bootstrap
+# Third, Install the React Router for this project using - npm install react-router-dom
+# Installed the fontawesome for the icons
 ### `npm test`

 Launches the test runner in the interactive watch mode.\